MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. From that page, run the **Page Inspection** with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>.
 1. Choose the **Explore page in Visual Studio Code** link.
 1. Next, to open a Visual Studio Code instance, you must choose the **Open** button in the **Allow an extension to open this URI?** dialog.
 If you already have Visual Studio Code running that instance opens.
 1. Then, you must specify, if you want to create a new project, or use an existing project.
-You'll only be asked the first time, and from then on, the Visual Studio Code window that was last active will be used.
+You're only asked the first time, and from then on, the Visual Studio Code window that was last active is used.
 1. Next, you must decide if you want to download symbols.
     > [!NOTE]
     > If you specify yes, the app.json file will be updated with the dependent extensions of the page, which are shown on the **Extensions** tab in the **Page Inspection** page, and the symbols will automatically be downloaded.
 You can specify no, if you're already working on the specific source code files.